 What is this screen for?
-It is for detectors that are not part of a drive-thru lane and, therefore not dependent on other detectors within the lane.
+It is for detectors that are not part of a drive-thru lane (therefore independent and not dependent on other detectors within the lane).

 Why is it needed?
 Your store may have designated parking locations reserved as wait areas for mobile orders or curbside pickup.
 As standalone detection points, they are configured separately.